 With Business Plus, there can be 250 participants in a video meeting.
 Meetings can be recorded.

-Attendance tracking is introduced tat this level.
+Attendance tracking is introduced at this level.
 After a video call with at least 5 participants, the meeting organizer will receive an email with an attached attendance report.
-The report includes participant names, email addresses and the length of time each participant was on the meeting.
+The report includes participant names, email addresses, and the length of time each participant was in the meeting.

 Enterprise edition has the same features as Business Plus.
 This edition introduces noise cancellation and

 in-domain live streaming.